francescaansell/Group-Web-App/README.md

 No new additions.

 #### Getting Started Page:
-Frankie created an API with the survey information.
+Frankie created an internal API to store the survey information.

 #### Attend Therapy Page:
 No new additions.